kirandash/django-react-imdb/readme.md

     - Add CORS_ORIGIN_ALLOW_ALL = True to settings.py file.
 It will allow all hosts to do cross-site requests.
 Not recommended for prod.
 Less secure.
 Only use for local
     - For prod use CORS_ORIGIN_WHITELIST in settings.py file and add list of allowed hosts.
     - Restart FE and BE server.
 And load http://localhost:3000/ - movies GET API call will be successful.

+### 3.6 Storing Movies from response in State
+1. App.js: Log response data in FE by converting fetch response to JSON.
+2. store movie data in state
+3. Read movie data in MovieList.js